tinalexander/tinalexander.github.io/pages/2023/09-september.md

 # September 22, 2023

+## Merck statement on commercialization of Lagevrio

+- **Source:** statement emailed by a Merck spokesperson
+- **Date:** received September 22, 2023

+> We continue to have ongoing discussions with the FDA about the data package needed to support the initial NDA for LAGEVRIO (molnupiravir).
+In the meantime, we are working closely with the U.S. government to ensure patients have continuing access to LAGEVRIO.
+>
+> We are working towards transition to commercial market supply later this year.
+Because this is based on multiple factors, this timing may be subject to change.

 ## FDA official on updated COVID vaccines

 - **Source:** [video](https://www.youtube.com/watch?v=xcUmwP87gko) posted by Food and Drug Administration